I’ve got a new video up today about the many different ways of using the Spanish verb “echar”.

 And much much more.
 Then there are the expressions.
 Check out the video for the full explanation.

 More of that, as always, on my channel “Learn Spanish with Daniel”.
 It’s the best channel in the entire multiverse for intermediate-to-advanced Spanish stuff.

 Like I say there, if we’re talking about throwing something, the verb echar has some synonyms: tirar, lanzar and arrojar spring to mind.
 There are probably some nuanced differences, but that’s a story for another day – maybe.

-Here are the examples of the top ways to use the verb echar in Spanish, with the English translations of echar expressions in parenthesis…
+Here are the examples of the top 10 or so ways to use the verb echar in Spanish, with the English translations of echar expressions in parenthesis…

 Los vecinos están echando colillas en el patio. (throw)